dgraph-io/dgraph-docs/content/clients/javascript/grpc.md

 #### Connecting to Slash

-Alternatively to the above, Slash users can create `DgraphClientStub` by using the specialized method for Slash.
+Alternatively to the above, Slash users can create a `DgraphClientStub` by using the specialized method for Slash.

 ````js
 const dgraph = require("dgraph-js");